MediaComem/comem-archidep-php-todo-exercise/README.md

 should be `/comem-archidep-php-todo-exercise/`.
 If you are accessing the application at `http://localhost:8888`, then `BASE_URL` should be `/`.

-### The application displays correctly but modifications are not taken into account
+### :boom: The application displays correctly but modifications are not taken into account

 You may have configured your `BASE_URL` without a trailing slash (e.g.
 `/comem-archidep-php-todo-exercise` instead of